inputsh/notes/russian_propaganda/README.md

 Sputnik's modus operandi in Central Eastern Europe: select a small number of anti-establishment politicians and give them substantial coverage, while reporting little or nothing about the representatives of other parties or points of view.

 Example: Janusz Korwin-Mikke, Polish presidential candidate in 2015, referenced on Sputnik ~10 times, received 3% of the votes, while Pawel Kukiz got referenced three times, even though he got six times more votes.

+[This thread](https://news.ycombinator.com/item?id=14226670) gave some insights of what's happening in the Baltic states.
+Key points:

+* Russians don't feel the need to integrate with the local culture.
+* They only consume Russian-speaking media.
+* They see the reunification with Russia as the best choice.
+* To their little nations, it's seen as a case of fighting for the survival of their culture.